Abra… cad… Abra!

 “CARROZA TRIUNFAL”

-The present, simpler “carroza triunfal” was a memorable work of the “taller” of Santiago Santos in PostWar [ in 1946 ].
+The present, simpler “carroza triunfal” was a memorable work of the “taller” of Santiago Santos in postwar [ in 1946 ].
 The workshop was located at the back of the University of Santo Tomas.

 WORLD WAR II

-The image of the “Santo Rosario,” along with the other treasures of the Manila Dominicans — the gold chalices, monstrances, reliquaries, ecclesiastical accoutrements, silver tabernacles, candlesticks, torcheres, missal stands, banners, ornate ewers and basins, important centuries-old documents, and many other valuables — had been stored by the Spanish Dominicans in their large vault located on the ground floor of the Church Complex.
+The image of the “Santo Rosario,” along with the other treasures of the Manila Dominicans — the gold chalices, monstrances, reliquaries, ecclesiastical accoutrements, silver tabernacles, candlesticks, torcheres, missal stands, banners, ornate ewers and basins, important centuries-old documents, and many other valuables — had been stored by the Spanish Dominicans in their large vault located on the ground floor of the church complex.
 The late Rev. Fr.
-Augusto Antonio, O.P. described the Santo Domingo Church Vault to Rafael del Casal as having had very thick walls.
-As The Fire raged for three days and nights, and while the Manila Dominicans prayed for the safety of their Greatest Treasure — the 350 year old miraculous image of the “Santo Rosario” — The Great and Terrible Possibility loomed that the image of the Virgin would not survive the Extreme Heat from The Fire which had completely permeated the vault — and the entire Church Complex as well…
+Augusto Antonio, O.P. described the Santo Domingo church vault to Rafael del Casal as having had very thick walls.
+As the fire raged for three days and nights, and while the Manila Dominicans prayed for the safety of their greatest treasure — the 350 year-old miraculous image of the “Santo Rosario” — the great and terrible possibility loomed that the image of the Virgin would not survive the extreme heat from the fire which had completely permeated the vault — and the entire church complex as well…

-An Eyewitness recounted:
+An eyewitness recounted:

 “”In December of 1941, the Japanese warplanes bombed Intramuros.
-One of the first casualties was the Santo Domingo Church and Convent.
+One of the first casualties was the Santo Domingo church and convent.
 The towers were destroyed and only the walls were left.
-The Church and the Convent burned for many days.
-Wisely enough, days before the bombings, The Dominican friars had stored the centuries-old image of the “Santo Rosario” and her more precious vestments in the “Tesoro del Convento” The Convent Treasury, which faced Plaza Isabel II.
-But because of the intensity of The Fire, No One really knew if the image of the “Santo Rosario” had survived…”"
+The church and the convent burned for many days.
+Wisely enough, days before the bombings, The Dominican friars had stored the centuries-old image of the “Santo Rosario” and her more precious vestments in the “tesoro del convento” the convent treasury, which faced Plaza Isabel II.
+But because of the intensity of the fire, no one really knew if the image of the “Santo Rosario” had survived…””

 THE RESCUE OF THE “SANTO ROSARIO”

-An Eyewitness recounted:
+An eyewitness recounted:

-“”The Prior of the Santo Domingo Church and Convent, Rev. Fr.
+“”The prior of the Santo Domingo church and convent, Rev. Fr.
 Aurelio Valbuena, O.P. — a respected and trusted man — decided to transfer the image of the ‘Santo Rosario’ and the other church treasures to a safer place, to the University of Santo Tomas in Sampaloc District.
-That was, of course, if She survived…”
+That was, of course, if she survived…”

-“On 30 December 1941, three days before the entry of the Japanese Ground Forces, the Japanese Air Force had started the aerial bombardment of The City.
-Electricity had been cut off; Blackouts were the norm.
-Word went around that Massive Looting would take place.
+“On 30 December 1941, three days before the entry of the Japanese ground forces, the Japanese air force had started the aerial bombardment of the city.
+Electricity had been cut off; blackouts were the norm.
+Word went around that massive looting would take place.
 Rev. Fr.
-Aurelio Valbuena, O.P., the Prior of the Santo Domingo Church and Convent, was advised by well-meaning friends and devotees to finally secure the treasures of the Manila Dominicans, paramount of which was the centuries-old ivory image of the “Santo Rosario.”
+Aurelio Valbuena, O.P., the Prior of the Santo Domingo church and convent, was advised by well-meaning friends and devotees to finally secure the treasures of the Manila Dominicans, paramount of which was the centuries-old ivory image of the “Santo Rosario.”

-“And so, on 30 December 1941, at 4:00 p.m., Everyone concerned — the Manila Dominicans, their friends and devotees of the “Santo Rosario,” two Augustinian Recollect priests, and some Manila policemen — got together at The Ruins of the Santo Domingo Church and Convent in Intramuros to see if the ivory image of the ‘Santo Rosario’ had possibly survived The Conflagration within the confines of the “Tesoro del Convento” The Convent Treasury, and if so, to bring her to relative safety at the University of Santo Tomas in Sampaloc…”
+“And so, on 30 December 1941, at 4:00 p.m., everyone concerned — the Manila Dominicans, their friends and devotees of the “Santo Rosario,” two Augustinian Recollect priests, and some Manila policemen — got together at the ruins of the Santo Domingo church and convent in Intramuros to see if the ivory image of the ‘Santo Rosario’ had possibly survived the conflagration within the confines of the “tesoro del convento” the convent treasury, and if so, to bring her to relative safety at the University of Santo Tomas in Sampaloc…”

-“The Vault Door of solid metal was extremely difficult to open.
-The Group initially thought of blowing it up with a grenade but they found out that it would not be necessary…”
+“The vault door of solid metal was extremely difficult to open.
+The group initially thought of blowing it up with a grenade but they found out that it would not be necessary…”

-“They decided to use an Acetylene Torch.
-But The Vault Door resisted to a remarkable degree.”
+“They decided to use an acetylene torch.
+But the vault door resisted to a remarkable degree.”

-“Nearly four hours later just before 8:00 p.m., They were still firing away at the mechanism of The Vault Door in Complete Darkness [ Electricity had been cut off; Blackouts had been imposed ].
+“Nearly four hours later just before 8:00 p.m., They were still firing away at the mechanism of the vault door in complete darkness [ electricity had been cut off; blackouts had been imposed ].
 It was very difficult to open!!!”

-“Finally, by 8:00 p.m., They had already succeeded in making a small opening… A few minutes later, the mechanism finally gave way and They were able to force The Vault Door open…”
+“Finally, by 8:00 p.m., They had already succeeded in making a small opening… A few minutes later, the mechanism finally gave way and they were able to force the vault door open…”

-“The Dominican priests were eager to enter The Vault but an Infernal, Boiling Heat gushed out from it so they had to retreat!!!”
+“The Dominican priests were eager to enter the vault but an infernal, boiling heat gushed out from it so they had to retreat!!!”

-“But from the Vault Entrance, They saw that The Image of the ‘Santo Rosario’ was intact.
+“But from the vault entrance, They saw that the image of the ‘Santo Rosario’ was intact.
 She had survived!!!”

-“The Silence was broken by the bursting of canned goods in The Convent ‘Almacen’ Storerooms.
-All the factors: the Darkness, the Bombings, the Fear, the Assault… all contributed to the Great Emotion of the scene.”"
+“The silence was broken by the bursting of canned goods in the convent ‘almacen’ storerooms.
+All the factors: the darkness, the bombings, the fear, the assault… all contributed to the great emotion of the scene.””

-After the image of the Virgin was retrieved from the smoking vault by the Spanish Dominicans, the Ortigas brothers, their Ramirez-Ortigas nephews, along with some other brave souls, undertook the perilous and heroic task of transporting her secretly, in a rundown “camioneta” truck through the back streets of Sampaloc District, to the Chapel of the University of Santo Tomas, where She remained throughout The War.
+After the image of the Virgin was retrieved from the smoking vault by the Spanish Dominicans, the Ortigas brothers, their Ramirez-Ortigas nephews, along with some other brave souls, undertook the perilous and heroic task of transporting her secretly, in a rundown “camioneta” truck through the back streets of Sampaloc district, to the chapel of the University of Santo Tomas, where she remained throughout the war.

 “”The image of the ‘Santo Rosario’ was wrapped in a thick blanket.
 Her image as well as the wooden boxes containing her elaborate vestments were all loaded in the same truck.”